Perth to Broome

 Day 12/13: Cape Range National Park

 Cape Range National Park is often a favourite spot on the Perth to Broome road trip.
 It’s an amazing place; camp here if you can!
 There is world-class snorkelling at oyster stacks.
 Or you can visit one of the most beautiful beaches in existence at Turquoise Bay.
 There is also some nice hiking available at Yardie Creek and Charles Knife Canyon.
 You can also organise a tour to swim with the whale sharks or go diving from the Exmouth visitors centre.

 Day 14: Cape Range National Park and Exmouth

 Spend the morning at Cape Range National Park, or doing any tours (if you book a whaleshark tour) before heading to the town of Exmouth.
 Here, stock up on your food, and explore the town.
 Drive a couple of hours towards Karijini National Park before setting up camp for the night.

 Day 15,16 and 17: Karijini National Park

 It’s a long drive to Karijini, but it’s potentially the most beautiful spot on the drive from Perth to Broome.
-Once you are there set up a camp for a few nights – there’s a lot to see.
-There are falls, pools, hikes, gorges – look up some pictures.
+Once you are there you should set up a camp for a few nights.
+There’s a lot to see.
+There are falls, pools, hikes, gorges.
 If you stop at a tourist information centre on the way you’ll be able to get some maps.
 We can recommend Mount Bruce, Dales Gorge and Fortescue Falls but there are more beautiful sights to see.
 However, theres much more so stop at a visitor centre and read our guidebook!

 Day 18: Karijini National Park to Port Hedland

 Spend the morning in Karijini before heading to Port Hedland.
-There’s nothing too special about Port Hedland, but you can get some food and go to the beach again for the first time in days!
+It’s not a typical tourist destination but it’s an opportunity to go to the beach again for the first time in days!
 You can also go to a few lookouts and re-stock on groceries.

 Day 19: Marble Bar

 Marble Bar is famous for being the hottest town in Australia.
-But don’t worry too much unless you visit in summer.
-When you drive here you get to see some real red Australia – make sure you stop at the pub for a beer.
+But you shouldn’t worry too much unless you visit in summer.
+When you drive here you get to see some real red Australia.
 Fortunately, there are a lot of gorges and waterholes around.
-Visit these, you can also camp at some gorges.
+You can also camp at some gorges in the area.